dcrommie/walbrook/src/markdown-pages/help.md

   - title: Multi-currency deposits, portfolios & lending
 helpmain: How we help
 help1: Client-centric approach
-helpdesc1: We understand that no two clients are the same and believe that each client requires a tailored approach.
-We find that this is essential when working with expatriates and complex clients.
+helpdesc1: No two clients are the same so we implement an individual, tailored approach to help all of our clients realise their financial goals.
 help2: Advisory framework
 helpdesc2: We use a structured advisory framework to assist and advise our clients across asset classes, structures and jurisdictions, providing a cohesive solution that incorporates all aspects of their wealth.
-helpdesc3: Our comprehensive, flexible advice service is made possible by our independence from financial product providers and a fair, transparent flat fee structure.
+helpdesc3: Our comprehensible, flexible advice service is made possible by our independence from financial product providers and a fair, transparent flat fee structure.
-helpdesc4: Exposure to foreign pensions, active business assets, hedge funds, private equity and direct real estate across multiple countries calls for the coordination of professionals and financial institutions.
+helpdesc4: Exposure to foreign pensions, active business assets, hedge funds, private equity, and direct real estate across multiple countries calls for the skilled coordination of professionals and financial institutions.
 page: true
 help3: Independence
 help4: Coordination